view_context: Dynamic page

 - The Triangle Shirtwaist Factory fire remains one of the most significant workplace disasters in American history; the impact of this event has been far-reaching and can still be seen today.

-- Conditions in factories were horrible in the early 20th century, and workers had to fight tirelessly for safety, respect, and justice in their jobs; women and immigrants were at the forefront of this fight.
+- Conditions in factories were horrible in the early twentieth century, and workers had to fight tirelessly for safety, respect, and justice in their jobs; women and immigrants were at the forefront of this fight.

 - Collective suffering, though tragic, can bring people together and impact their sense of belonging in the community.